crunchy-leaf/blue-team-lab/incidents/intrusion-kill-chain/03-execution.md

 ## Defender Findings:

 While there were no logs pointing directly to an attack happeneing.
-There is evidence to suggesst an unusual successful login took place since the affected host should have been offline at the time it was accessed.
+There is evidence to suggesst an unusual successful login took place just after 9am when the affected user should have been offline.
+This could suggest that the account is compromised but futher investigation is needed.

 ![Suspicious Log](../../images/intrusion-kill-chain/kali-rdp-success.png)